puppetlabs/puppet-vscode/README.md

 - Puppet Grammar
 - Module metadata files

+### Auto Completion

+Auto complete Puppet types and classes and their parameter sets as you type.
+Tab completion works as you would expect.

+### Hover Support

+Hovering over any resource, class declaration or other Puppet symbol provides instant contextual information.
+For example, hovering over the resource declaration lists the type name and parameter list, with all relevant help text.

 ### Code Snippets

 As part of IntelliSense and Snippets, you can quickly create templates to automate repetitive series of code.